lvonw/Master-Thesis/doc/deployment_v0.md

 If running doesnt work then do `whereis torchrun` and copy the absolute path of the conda env instance of torchrun

+### Monitoring

+You can do `ls -l` to check when the files in the current directory where last changed

+You can see a file updating real time while looking at the bottom lines using `tail -f -n 20 ./`

+Check what processes are running with `htop`